elecfreaks/learn-en/microbitKit/iot_kit/iot_bit.md

 #### Codebase for other sensors

--IoT:bit also supports the other ELECFREAKS sensors can the new Octopus blocks are added in the package.
+- IoT:bit also supports the other ELECFREAKS sensors can the new Octopus blocks are added in the package.

  ![](./images/iot_bit_22.png)

-### Down load code ###
+### Down load code

 - Let your micro:bit be connected to one side of the USB, the other side to your computer.（Inserting on the expansion board may cause the micro:bit connection to be abnormal or damaged.）